1buran/rHttp/README.md

 with all the details.
 I wanted such utility with minimal magic, ideally without any black magic under the hood.

 The project has no ambitious goals.
-It is not killer of Postamn or httpie or curl.
+It is not killer of Postman or httpie or curl.
 I hope you may find it useful.

 ## Features